gigawhitlocks/emacs-configs/README.md

 [GNU Hyperbole](https://www.gnu.org/software/hyperbole/) adds a bunch of window control features, namely the ability to swap two windows by hitting Shift + Right Click and dragging the window to a new position!

 It adds a slew of other features as well &#x2013; hyperlinks between documents, a rolodex, a list builder.
-I don't use it all, but the parts I use are pretty critical.

 ```emacs-lisp
 ;; gnu hyperbole
 (use-package hyperbole)
 ```

+<span class="timestamp-wrapper"><span class="timestamp">&lt;2022-02-19 Sat&gt; </span></span> It turns out that the *only* feature I use from Hyperbole is the window dragging feature.
+I wonder if that's provided by any other, lighter-weight package? 🤔 Or maybe I should give some of the other features another look?

 ### Install templating tool and default snippets